Akkatecture/Documentation/content/docs/walkthrough/your_first_specifications.md

 }
 ```

-Now we can do our command handler for `TransferMoneyCommand`.
+Now we can do our command handler for the `TransferMoneyCommand`.
 ```csharp
 public bool Execute(TransferMoneyCommand command)
 {